stereoabuse/Metal-Earth/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.
 Some areas that could use improvement:

-- [ ] Add support for words from [Eldamo](https://eldamo.org/index.html)
+- [ ] Add support for words from Tolkien constructed languages [Eldamo](https://eldamo.org/index.html)
-- [ ] Create visualization of most common Tolkien-inspired band names
 - [ ] Add tests for the name extraction process

 ## License